jsr107/jsr107spec/README.md

 For example, some things that we leave out:

 - implementation of transactions.
-- concurrency.
-The RI is not exhaustively tested for thread safety.
 - tiered storage.
-A simple on heap store is used.
+A simple on-heap store is used.
 - replicated or distributed caching

 Why did we do this?
 Because a much greater engineering effort, which gets put into the open source and commercial caches